slammeralex/Area-100/README.md

 We collect the following types of information.

-Information you provide us directly: Profile information that you provide for your user profile (Your username, password and e-mail address when you register for an Acts account).
-This information allows us to help you or others be "found" on Acts.
+Information you provide us directly: Profile information that you provide for your user profile (Your username, password, phone number and e-mail address when you register for an Area 100 account).
+This information allows us to help you or others be "found" on Area 100.

 User Content that you post to the Service.
-Communications between you and Acts.
+Communications between you and Area 100.
 For example, we may send you Service-related emails (e.g., account verification, changes/updates to features of the Service, technical and security notices).
 Note that you may not opt out of Service-related e-mails.

 The app does use third party services that may collect information used to identify you.

 Analytics information: We use third-party analytics tools to help us measure traffic and usage trends for the Service.
 These tools collect information sent by your device or our Service, including the web pages you visit, add-ons, and other information that assists us in improving the Service.
 We collect and use this analytics information with analytics information from other Users so that it cannot reasonably be used to identify any particular individual User.

-SHARING OF YOUR INFORMATION We will not rent or sell your information to third parties outside Acts (or the group of companies of which Acts is a part) without your consent, except as noted in this Policy.
+SHARING OF YOUR INFORMATION We will not rent or sell your information to third parties outside Area 100 (or the group of companies of which Area 100 is a part) without your consent, except as noted in this Policy.

 Link to privacy policy of third party service providers used by the app